kastenhq/kasten-multicluster-argocd/README.md

-# Deploying multiple applications across multiple clusters
+# GitOps driven deployment of Veeam Kasten to multiple clusters

 In Argo CD, an `ApplicationSet` is a resource that allows you to define and manage multiple applications with similar characteristics, such as source and destination Git repositories, and deployment configurations.